 Bio

 Amy holds a Bachelor’s degree in Theatre from the University of Denver, a Master’s Degree in Education from the University of Colorado Denver, and a PhD. in Theatre from the University of Colorado Boulder.
-Amy recently published her first monograph, Disney Theatrical Productions: Producing Broadway the Disney Way, which is available from Routledge.
+Amy's first monograph, Disney Theatrical Productions: Producing Broadway the Disney Way, is available from Routledge.
 The book explores the production practices of the theatrical producing arm of the Walt Disney Corporation, dissecting how the theatre company functions as an independent producer under the umbrella of a multi-billion dollar entertainment corporation.
-In addition to her work on Disney Theatrical Productions, Amy’s research interests include contemporary theatre and musical theatre and its intersections with popular culture and digital media and digital theatrical technologies.
-Amy also has expertise and interest in American theatre, theatre history, acting, directing, and design.
-Amy has begun work on her second book, 20 Seasons: Broadway Musicals of the 21st Century, which will catalogue, categorize, and analyze Broadway musicals of the first twenty years of the twenty-first century.
+Amy's second monograph, 20 Seasons, Broadway Musicals of the 21st Century, is also available from Routledge and catalogs, categorizes, and analyzes the 269 musicals that premiered on Broadway from the 2000-2001 season to the shutdown in 2020.

 From 2008-2013 Amy ran the nationally acclaimed drama program at Heritage High School in Littleton, Colorado.
 Under Amy’s direction, the department went from approximately fifty students to approximately two-hundred students.
 In Amy's time running the program, she produced five shows a season, and the program was named a BroadwayWorld.com School in the Spotlight.
 Amy’s former students went on to study performance, design, and technical theatre at some of the best theatre schools in the country and to work professionally all over the country including New York and Los Angeles.

 In addition to her teaching and scholarship, Amy has been performing since she was five years old.
 The theatre bug bit her early when she played the Baker’s Wife in Stone Soup at the age of five.
 She also spent many years singing with the Colorado Children’s Chorale. some of Amy's recent roles include: Fastrada in Pippin and Mae in the Wild Party with Ignite Theatre, Ms. Andrew in Mary Poppins and Madame De La Grand Bouche in Beauty and the Beast with Inspire Creative and the PACE Center.
-Amy also co-created and performed in Anything You Can Do, I Can Do...?
-A Cabaret with colleague Jim Bray at UNI.
-The cabaret featured four UNI students and explored diversity and representation in musical theatre.

 From 2008-2013 Amy ran the nationally acclaimed drama program at Heritage High School in Littleton, Colorado.
 Under Amy’s direction, the department went from approximately fifty students to approximately two-hundred students.
 In Amy's time running the program, she produced five shows a season, and the program was named a BroadwayWorld.com School in the Spotlight.
 Amy’s former students went on to study performance, design, and technical theatre at some of the best theatre schools in the country and to work professionally all over the country including New York and Los Angeles.

 In addition to her teaching and scholarship, Amy has been performing since she was five years old.
 The theatre bug bit her early when she played the Baker’s Wife in Stone Soup at the age of five.
 She also spent many years singing with the Colorado Children’s Chorale. some of Amy's recent roles include: Fastrada in Pippin and Mae in the Wild Party with Ignite Theatre, Ms. Andrew in Mary Poppins and Madame De La Grand Bouche in Beauty and the Beast with Inspire Creative and the PACE Center.
-Amy also co-created and performed in Anything You Can Do, I Can Do...?
-A Cabaret with colleague Jim Bray at UNI.
-The cabaret featured four UNI students and explored diversity and representation in musical theatre.